 echo $fullName; // Output: John Doe

-Furthermore, people use the reference assignment operator to assign a reference to a variable, rather than copying the value of the variable.
-The reference assignment operator is:
+Furthermore, individuals use the reference assignment operator =& to assign a reference to a variable rather than copying the value of the variable.
+Consider the following example:

 <?php